Shubh2-0/Movie_Search_Application/README.md

-# Movie Web Application 🎬
+# Movie App 🎬

-This is a Web Application where user can search for any Movie in the search page and get the details of it like IMDB rating, Release Year, Genre.
+Welcome to the Movie App!
+This web application is designed to provide you with all the information you need about movies.
+Whether you're looking for details about a specific film or just exploring your movie options, this app has got you covered.

 ## Features ⭐

-  ✨ A web application to get information about movies, their cast, their posters, etc.
+✨ **Comprehensive Movie Information**: Get access to a vast collection of movie data, including details about the cast, release year, IMDb rating, and genre.

+✨ **Easy-to-Use Interface**: The application is built with a user-friendly design, making it effortless to navigate and search for movies.

+✨ **Powered by OMDB API**: Utilizing the powerful OMDB (The Movie Database) API, this app provides accurate and up-to-date information about movies.

-  ✨ This application was developed using JavaScript,HTML,CSS and OMDB API.
+✨ **Customizable and Extendable**: The application is developed using JavaScript, HTML, and CSS, allowing for easy customization and extension of its functionalities.

-  ✨ Used the Web Service REST API of the movie DB OMDB (The Movie Database).

-  ✨ Easy to modify.

-  ✨ User can sort the movies based on their ratings.
+✨ **Sorting Options**: Sort movies based on their ratings to discover the highest-rated films in an instant.

-  ✨ The application had a text section where user can type a movie title.

-  ✨ Fully Responsive.

-  ✨ When user click on one of these movie titles,they redirect to the movies detail page where they view information about the movie:
+✨ **Responsive Design**: Enjoy a seamless experience across different devices, as the app is fully responsive and optimized for mobile, tablet, and desktop screens.

-     the poster of the movie, the movie title, its genres, the movie overview/summary, and the names of the top five cast members.
+✨ **Detailed Movie Pages**: Clicking on a movie title takes you to a dedicated movie detail page.
+Here, you can find the movie's poster, title, genres, an overview/summary, and the names of the top five cast members.

-  ✨ The search results is an itemized clickable list of movie titles along with their poster.
+✨ **Interactive Search Results**: The search results are presented in an itemized clickable list, accompanied by captivating movie posters.
+Simply click on a movie title to explore its details.

-  ✨ Valid HTML & CSS.
+✨ **Valid HTML & CSS**: The codebase adheres to web standards, ensuring a reliable and consistent browsing experience.

   <a href="https://glittery-crostata-94ff7d.netlify.app/" target="_blank">**Visit Now** 🎥</a>